Sudhanshus25/login-page/README.md

-# Simple Login Page Project
+# Login Page Project

-Welcome to the Simple Login Page project!
+Welcome to the Login Page project!
 This project aims to provide a basic login page implementation using HTML and CSS.
 It serves as a starting point for beginners to learn about web development and familiarize themselves with creating user interfaces for login functionality.

 ## Features
 - Login from with fields like username and password